dotnet/standard/docs/faq.md

 These were terms we used in earlier discussions.
 We only have one concept today called *.NET Standard*.

-## Can you explain the assemblies and type fowarding in more detail?
+## Can you explain the assemblies and type forwarding in more detail?

 Yes.
 For now, take a look at the [.NET Standard 2.0 spec][netstandard-spec], as it has some diagrams.